COMFORT: nakham (Strong’s 5162)

 Today is a solemn day for the Jewish people.
 It is a day of remembrance, a day to recall the destruction of the Temple.
 Today is the 9th day of the Jewish month Av, known as T’isha B’Av (literally 9th of Av).
 It’s the day the Babylonians destroyed the Temple.
-On the same day about 500 years later the Romans destroyed the rebuilt temple.
-Both temples destroyed on the same day!
-Not only that but it’s also the day Pope Urban II declared the first crusade, killing over 10,000 Jews in the process.
+On the same day, about 500 years later, the Romans destroyed the rebuilt temple.
+Both temples were destroyed on the same day!
+Not only that but it was also the day Pope Urban II declared the First Crusade, killing over 10,000 Jews in the process.
 It’s the day, in the year 1290, that the Jews were expelled out of England.
 It’s the day that the Warsaw Ghetto was cleared out and sent to Treblinka concentration camp.
 History has not been kind to the Jews on this day… and this is only a tiny portion of a much bigger list of horrible happenings on the 9th of Av.
 It is no wonder that many Jewish people face this day with trepidation!
-One thing that they can hold onto is that YHWH, their God and ours, is a God that comforts.
+One thing that they can hold onto is that YHWH is a God that comforts.

 “God hugs you.
 You are encircled by the arms of the mystery of God.”